-The Coalition on Human Needs opposes any legislation that would undermine or erode existing state and local labor standards, such as laws that fully preempt paid sick days, paid family and medical leave, or fair scheduling policies.
+The Coalition on Human Needs opposes any legislation that would undermine or erode existing state and local labor standards, such as laws that fully preempt any attempts to improve workplace standards.

 Unemployment Insurance

 The Coalition on Human Needs supports strong state UI programs that reflect the needs of today's working families.
 Congress must require states to provide up to 26 weeks of regular UI benefits, which, in an economy of rising unemployment durations, would provide jobseekers, especially lower-wage jobseekers, with a more realistic window of time to find suitable new employment.
 Further, in recognition of the prominent role of part-time work in the U.S. economy, especially in large service-providing industries, Congress must ensure that part-time workers are eligible in all states.
 CHN supports continued eligibility of gig and self-employed workers for unemployment benefits, as provided through Pandemic Unemployment Assistance.
 CHN supports federal "non-reduction" provisions prohibiting states from enacting offsetting reductions to regular state benefits during periods in which federal benefits for long-term claimants are activated-including reductions to benefit amounts and maximum potential durations.